 Because it is a field that undergoes constant change, the UW-Whitewater Bachelor of Business Administration in Information Technology explores the transformative power of technology and provides approaches to continued learning and growth.
 The IT major leads to promising careers for graduates as programmers, network systems or data communication analysts, or information systems developers.

-Students have several emphasis options to tailor the degree to their specific area of interest, including Business Analysis, Business Application Development, Data Analytics, and Networking and Security.
+Students have several emphasis options to tailor the degree to their specific area of interest, including Business Analysis, Business Analytics, Information Technology, and Networking and Security.

 The UW-Whitewater Bachelor of Business Administration in Information Technology requires a minimum of 120 credits, including:

 Information on the requirements specific to the information technology major, including emphases options, can be found in the Course Catalog.
 Major video guides and course planning sheets are also available in Four Year Planning Resources.
 Program and course-level student learning outcomes specific to the Networking and Security emphasis are available for review.